GSA/digitalgov.gov/content/posts/2016-01-07-tips-for-adapting-analytics-usa-gov-from-tennessee-boulder-and-philadelphia.md

 We’d always intended to make it public as well, so after some code refinement, we pushed out the public version about a month later.
 Since then, we’ve added a lot more to the content manager dashboard.
 It now allows stats by category and includes metrics on social media, search, content manager usage and more.
 Again, this is to help content managers make better decisions about content based on data.
 Putting this directly into the administrative section of the CMS makes this information available exactly at the place they’re most likely to use it.
 We’ve gotten very positive feedback from our content managers.
 We plan on pushing most of these new features to the public dashboard as well.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-350-Boulder-CO-adaptation-of-AnalyticsUSAgov.jpg" alt="The Boulder, CO adaptation of Analytics dot USA dot gov website." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-350-Boulder-CO-adaptation-of-AnalyticsUSAgov.jpg" alt="The Boulder, CO adaptation of Analytics dot USA dot gov website." %}

 **CR:** The goal for Tennessee State Government is to become more “efficient and effective.&#8221; One of the ways we’re doing that is to make more data-driven decisions.
 Before this product launched, we were already sending out monthly reports for our analytics.
 By providing this on-demand dashboard, we put more power in the hands of our colleagues working in our regulatory divisions.
 This can help our department better understand how our users are interacting with us on a day-to-day basis.
 That will lead to us making better decisions.